wp-plugins/quiz-tool-lite/readme.txt

 6. Quiz Boundary example

 == Changelog ==

+= 2.2.2 =
+* Essential Bug fix for QUestion and Quiz Edit on the backend

 = 2.2.1 =
 * Improved Shortcode handling for stricter servers.
 Thanks to sakra00 for pointing out the original limitations.